-- All answers must go on an answer sheet. - Candidates should use a pencil to complete the answer sheet. - There is no additional time allowed for completing the answer sheet: candidates must do this within the 1 hour allowed for the test. - For the Reading component, candidates shade a lozenge on the answer sheet to show their answer. - For the Writing component, candidates write their answers on the correct part of the answer sheet.
+- All answers must go on an answer sheet. - Candidates should use a pencil to complete the answer sheet. - No additional time is allowed for completing the answer sheet: candidates must do this within the 1 hour allowed for the test. - For the Reading component, candidates shade a lozenge on the answer sheet to show their answer. - For the Writing component, candidates write their answers on the correct part of the answer sheet.